Last Updated on January 31, 2022 by Jonathan

 Even then, the rental companies still struggled mightily.
 The pandemic forced Hertz into bankruptcy.
 Soon Advantage and E-Z soon followed into Chapter 11.
 Europcar, the new parent company of Fox, underwent major financial restructuring to survive.
 The net effect was fewer rental car companies with bare-bones fleets.
 For most of 2020, that wasn’t a problem.
 Demand was down and the rental companies did not envision a quick recovery on the horizon.

-This year, the cost of your rental car may end up being the most expensive component of your trip – and that’s if you are able to snag one at all.
+This year, like last year, the cost of your rental car may end up being the most expensive component of your trip – and that’s if you are able to snag one at all.
 The problem is going to be especially acute for travelers who want or need larger vehicles like minivans, full-size passenger vans and full-size SUVs.
 These tend to sell out most quickly and may already be gone even when booking weeks ahead of time.

 How to escape the car rental apocalypse?
 To avoid overpaying for a rental car and ensure that you snag a vehicle, you will need to book a car rental as far ahead as possible.
 Folks who book their flight and hotel but figure they’ll worry about their car rental last will do so at their peril.